kcoderhtml/slackbot-ultimate-template/README.md

 ): Promise<void>
 ```

+#### Clog
--   `clog` is for sending messages to the console and takes a `logMessage` string and a manditory `type` string that is the type of the message (info, warn, error, etc) and logs the message to the console with a color based on the type.
+`clog` is for sending messages to the console and takes a `logMessage` string and a manditory `type` string that is the type of the message (info, warn, error, etc) and logs the message to the console with a color based on the type.
 ```typescript
 async function clog(
     logMessage: string,